 - Suggest a staged return to work, on a part-time basis, building up to full time.

-- Occupational Health or advice from the employee’s doctor will be helpful in planning a return to work.
+- Occupational Health or advice from the employee’s doctor or the Fit for Work scheme will be helpful in planning a return to work.

 8.3 Explore the possibility of alternative duties.